-One of the key things when trying to make money from your blog is to provide valuable content to your visitors.
+One of the key things when trying to make money is to provide valuable content to your visitors.
 You won’t believe how many bloggers expect to do well in terms of sales of their own products or other affiliate products just by pushing marketing messages to visitors.
 Just telling people about the product and its facts and asking them to buy will not do much to your bottom line.
 Instead you must focus on providing value to the people, creating content that is relevant to the product you are trying to sell that helps them in one way or another.
 This is the content that’s near your visitor’s wallets and the purchasing cycle helps you.

 5 stages of the purchase cycle

 So how do you create valuable content that helps people in the situations where they may be looking to purchase a product?
 One way to help you organise this is to look at the purchasing cycle.
 Look at the purchase cycle and try and solve problems people have at the different cycle stages.
 If you went to a business school you might have dealt a lot with the purchasing cycle and its stages go something like this:

 - Stage 1: Problem Recognition

 - Stage 4: Purchase Decision